 INVESTIGATION ALERT: Kaskela Law LLC Announces Shareholder Investigation of Athira Pharma, Inc. (NASDAQ: ATHA) and Encourages Long-Term ATHA Investors to Contact the Firm

-PHILADELPHIA, Oct.
-16, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Athira Pharma, Inc. ("Athira" or the "Company") ATHA on behalf of the Company's long-term investors.
-The investigation seeks to determine whether the members of Athira's board of directors violated the securities laws and/or breached their fiduciary duties in connection with alleged corporate misconduct.
+/EIN News/ -- PHILADELPHIA, Oct.
+16, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Athira Pharma, Inc. (“Athira” or the “Company”) (NASDAQ: ATHA) on behalf of the Company’s long-term investors.
+The investigation seeks to determine whether the members of Athira’s board of directors violated the securities laws and/or breached their fiduciary duties in connection with alleged corporate misconduct.

 Recently an amended securities fraud complaint was filed against Athira on behalf of certain investors who purchased shares of the Company’s common stock pursuant and/or traceable to Athria’s initial public offering (“IPO”) in September 2020.